citybikes/docs/api/gbfs.md

 >
 > <cite>excerpt from https://gbfs.org</cite>

-As my own quick summary, GBFS is a standarized format that mobility operators use to share their information publicly.
+GBFS is a standarized format that mobility operators use to share their information publicly.
 By supporting GBFS as an API format, we want to help push this specification forward by bridging the gap with all the networks that _do not_ use GBFS.

 If you are already using GBFS on your app then this page is for you - adding GBFS feeds from Citybikes will _just work_.